-Harris’s List of Covent Garden Ladies was published yearly between 1757 and 1795, and acted as a concise almanac of prostitutes available for hire in London.
+Harris’s List of Covent-Garden Ladies was published yearly between 1757 and 1795, and acted as a concise almanac of prostitutes available for hire in London.
 Each imprint generally listed more than 120 prostitutes at work in and around Covent Garden and the West End, giving their address, ages and chief attributes.
-At around two or three shillings per copy, the pocketbook was aimed chiefly at a discerning middle class audience.
+At around two or three shillings per copy, the pocketbook was aimed chiefly at a middle-class audience.

-What was the extend of prostitution in London?
+What was the extent of prostitution in London?

-Prostitution in London was nevertheless an undeniable feature of life in the 18th century, the conspicuousness of which was frequently commented on by both foreign and domestic visitors alike.
+Prostitution in London was nevertheless an undeniable feature of life in the 18th century; its conspicuousness was frequently commented on by both foreign and domestic visitors alike.
 Prostitutes congregated around Covent Garden and the Strand as night began to fall, though the existence of permanent ‘bawdy houses’ in most London districts during the period were a continual source of problems to local authorities.
-Most prostitutes were aged in their twenties and born outside the capital, and were drawn into the trade through a lifelong background of poverty.
+Most prostitutes were aged in their 20s and born outside the capital; they were drawn into the trade through a lifelong background of poverty.

 Who created Harris’s List?